terryli-vt/plex-production-simplifier/README.md

 # plex-production-simplifier

+# Introduction

-This application helps to simplify the process of recording production on the Plex ERP (an alternative of Mach 2 application)
+Plex Simplifier helps to simplify the process of recording production data on the Plex ERP.

+The goal is to find a better alternative of Mach 2 application.
+Plex Simplifier works better than Mach 2 because:

+- It is highly customizable.
+It can be easily modified to fit the needs of the user regarding to the manufacturing process.
+- It is more user-friendly.
+  - Clean and simple UI, easy to use.
+  - Responsive design for smaller screens (works perfect on phones and tablets).
+  - Handles scanning with ease (QR Code, Barcode, etc), and the users don't need to worry about parsing the scanned results.
+- It provides useful tools that are not included in Mach 2
+  - Repair Center: Change container's status, scrap containers
+  - Container Label Printer: Print container label with ease given a serial number
+  - Ability to hold bad parts during the manufacturing process
+  - Check BOM of any part number

-## Features
+# Features

 - Waterjet workcenter
   - Record production (good and hold parts)
-  - Load source
 - Edgefold workcenter
-  - Record bin-for-bin production
+  - Record bin-for-bin production, and hold parts if needed
 - Assembly workcenter
   - Record production through scanning
   - Prevent part being recorded if it's not in Edgefold operation